 I was at work at Austin Walsh Studio doing my usual thing on a rainy Wednesday morning.
 My boss, Austin Walsh, came in and said he has a pretty dope loaner car and tossed me the keys.
 He asked if I had any rainy car photos in mind and asked me to go for it.
 Well, I had no ideas, no locations, but if someone hands you a set of keys, you take the shit and run before they decide to say no.

 I ditched Kansas City for the New Years and decided to head south.
-I had no plans, no destination, the only thing I wanted to do was get the fuck out.
+I had no plans, no destination, the only thing I wanted to do was get the hell out.
 I tried to hit up anything that seemed remotely appealing, abandoned gas stations, strange sites, hiking trails, you name it, just exploring anything I could with my puppy, Chewy.
 While traveling I was contacted by a friend that I had known since the 1st grade.
 He asked if I wanted to come up for the New Years.
 With nowhere to be and nowhere to go and already halfway to Tulsa, Oklahoma, I decided it would be a good idea to shack up and quit sleeping in my car with my puppy for the trip.